FRICO 2022 will take place in Bonn.

 24TH WORKSHOP ON FUTURE RESEARCH IN COMBINATORIAL OPTIMIZATION

-FRICO 2020 will take place at the Technical University of Munich from the 1st of September 2020 until the 4th of September 2020.
-The aim of this workshop is to connect doctoral students from the following areas of research:
+We are looking forward to meeting you and hosting the FRICO 2021.
+FRICO 2021 will take place virtually or at the Technical University of Munich (TUM), depending on the circumstances, from the 6th of September until the 10th of September.
+This workshop aims to connect doctoral students from the following areas of research:

 - Discrete Mathematics and Combinatorics